-- Figure Out if You Are an Emotional Eater.
+- Figure Out if You Are an Emotional Eater Stuck in a Compulsive Eating Cycle.

 Start paying attention to whether you have “FOOD THOUGHTS” whenever you’re stressed, or bored, or angry, or lonely, etc. Emotional eaters use food thoughts to distract themselves from uncomfortable feelings.
 The first step toward changing emotional eating patterns is to recognize “FOOD THOUGHTS” and overeating for what they are…ways to manage and regulate moods.
 Emotional Stress (or Distress) leads to “FOOD THOUGHTS” which leads to unhealthy eating.